fmr-llc/jive-menu/README.md

 ```
     <script src='JQUERY'></script>
 ```
-replace the text JQUERY with the URL you copied in step 4.
+replace the text JQUERY with the Binary URL.
 It should end up looking similar to:
 ```
     <script src='https://myjiveinstance.mycompany.com/api/core/v3/attachments/file/694224/data'></script>
 ```
 * Use the Content Lookup widget to search for "Library Loader".
 Copy the Content ID.
 * Edit the "menu_widget_builder.html" file again.
-* Find the library_loader_content_id and replace the zero in the quotes with the Content ID copied in step 1.
+* Find the library_loader_content_id and replace the zero in the quotes with the Content ID.
 The result should look similar to:
 ```
 	var library_loader_content_id = "694223";
 ```